thiago-23/tic-tac-toe/README.md

 ### User Goals

-* As a user, I want to easily understand the rules of the game.
 * As a user, I want a visually pleasing game interface.
 * As a user, I want to be able to play the game on different devices seamlessly.
 * As a user, I want the game to provide clear feedback on the winner or a draw.

 ### First-Time Player Goals

-* As a first-time player, I want to quickly grasp the rules of the game.
+* As a first-time player, I want to quickly identify whose turn first.
 * As a first-time player, I want a simple and intuitive interface to enjoy the game.
-* As a first-time player,
+* As a first-time player, I want the game to be easy to navigate.

 ### Returning Visitor Goals